novuhq/novu/docs/docs/platform/step-filter.md

   the notification is being sent to.
 - payload - This is an object containing the payload of the trigger that initiated the notification.
-- identifier - notification template identifier is a unique identifier for the notification template being used.
+- identifier - workflow identifier is a unique identifier for the notification template being used.
 - providerId - provider identifier is a unique identifier for the communication provider you used on this notification.